Aniket52kr/Aniket52kr/README.md

 ### 🔥 About Me

-I’m Aniket Bawankar, a B.Tech graduate in Computer Science & Engineering (2025) from DY Patil University, Pune, and a MERN Full-Stack Developer with a strong focus on backend systems and cloud deployment.
+I’m **Aniket Bawankar**, a B.Tech Computer Engineering graduate (2025) from **DY Patil University, Pune**, and a passionate **Backend-focused MERN Full-Stack Developer**.

-I build scalable, secure, and production-ready web applications, working across RESTful APIs, databases, authentication, and DevOps pipelines using Node.js, React, Docker, Nginx, and AWS.
-I enjoy taking projects from idea to production and am actively seeking Full-Stack / Backend Software Engineer roles.
+I specialize in building **scalable and high-performance backend systems, secure APIs, and production-ready web applications** using technologies like **Node.js, Express.js, React, MongoDB, and Docker**.

+Currently working as a **Backend Developer Intern**, where I design **scalable microservices architectures, implement secure authentication systems, and deploy containerized applications on AWS**.

+I enjoy solving real-world problems, optimizing performance, and building systems that can **scale efficiently from development to production**.

 ### 💡 What I Do